-As shown in Fig. 4, the name of the tag handler of a <rc:flex> tag is specified in a tag library descriptor file.
-To process the <rc:flex> tag, FlexTag tag handler is invoked.
-Tag handler FlexTag first reads the values of attributes name and param, and then generates a JSP file, and includes the JSP file (discussed in Section 4.1 in detail).
+Let's consider a case in which we use a <rc:flex> tag in a JSP page to create a Flex rich component.
+As shown in Fig. 4 (a), the name of the tag handler of a <rc:flex> tag is specified in a tag library descriptor file rc.tld.
+This file rc.tld specifies that the name of the tag handler class for the tag whose name is flex is FlexTag.
+Therefore, to process the <rc:flex> tag, FlexTag tag handler is invoked.
+As shown in Fig. 4 (c), Tag handler FlexTag first reads the values of attributes name and param using setName() and set-Param() methods, and then using doEndTag() method, generates a JSP file, and includes the generated JSP file (discussed in Section 4.1 in detail).